‘Hoping that gyms will be loyal to squash is wishful thinking’

 There is nothing wrong with the coaching business, but it is NOT the club business.

-Again, with pickleball we have seen massive growth (even during a global pandemic) with no Olympic exposure, no junior academies and no pro pickleball on mainstream TV.
+Again, with pickleball we have seen massive growth (even during a global pandemic) with no Olympic exposure, no junior academies and no pro pickleball on mainstream TV (although those TV rights are now attracting the attention of major sports franchise owners as they see the numbers growing phenomenally month by month).

 But, of course, due to bottom-up recreational growth, pickleball has already signed with ESPN and appeared on CBS.
 Essentially, with mass recreational appeal comes viewership demand for pro pickleball.
 This is exactly opposite to the mindset of most of those in squash.

-If we feel gutted because breakdancing beats us to the Olympics, how will we feel when pickleball or padel get in before squash?
-Pickleball has already beaten us to getting on TV.
+If we feel gutted because breakdancing beats us to the Olympics, how will we feel when pickleball or padel are voted in before squash?
+Pickleball has already beaten us to getting on TV in North America.

 So let’s unpack what squash clubs tend to focus on within their walls.
 The culture of our sport has been focused on pro squash, high-performance, academies, tournaments and league play.